squidmin/java-labs/src/main/java/collectionsimprovements/README.md

 Explains the `forEachRemaining()` method, which was introduced in the iterator class in Java 8.

 `Iterator` is an interface available in the `Collections` framework in `java.util package`.
 It is used to iterate a collection of objects.
 This interface has four methods, as shown in the below image.
-Before, Java 8 the `forEachRemaining()` method did not exist.
+Before Java 8, the `forEachRemaining()` method did not exist.

 ![03.png](img/01.png)